MARPA RELEASES NEW FLYER

 WELCOME BACK ROSS

 Our postponed 2023 AGM was held on Saturday 23rd March at the Friends Meeting House, Bury St Edmunds and we are delighted to report that Ross Taylor was unanimously elected as our new chair.
 Ross has served on our committee in the past but in recent years worked as part of Bury St Edmunds' station staff.
 Now retired, he has agreed to step into the shoes of the much-missed John Drake.
+Notes from the AGM can be read here.

 Guest speaker Alan Neville, Customer Engagement Manager at Greater Anglia, provided some encouraging news about our line, including the big increase in passenger numbers since the pandemic, the long awaited Community Rail Partnership and planned developments and possibilities on our route.
 More details will follow.
 Earlier AGM reports can be found below.